Massachusetts, Maine, New Hampshire, Get Out and Get Help if You Smell Cucumbers in Your House

-If you smell cucumbers in your home but none are nearby, you should call wildlife, animal, or pest control, and fast.
+If you smell cucumbers in your home but aren't chopping any up for a salad or have any sitting out in your kitchen, you should call wildlife control, animal control, or pest control, and fast.

-The smell is going to be a musky, rotten, cucumber-like smell that reminds you of the vegetable coming from your attic, basement, or garage.
+The smell is going to be a musky, rotten, cucumber-like smell that is coming from your attic, basement, or garage.
 Why?
 Because that's where the dangerously venomous rattlesnakes and copperheads like to curl up, slither around, hang out, and build nests.

 This odor comes from their glands, and as we know, these are extremely poisonous snakes that are virtually impossible to dodge if you come into contact with one.

 According to the Animals Moms website, New England is home to only two venomous snakes: the timber rattlesnake and copperhead.
 The Commonwealth of Massachusetts says rattlesnakes are becoming endangered in some cases as well.